-If you want do some preventative maintenance, we would recommend installation of an ice and water shield in the affected valley, and horizontally along the roof’s edge for several feet on each side of the valley.
+If you want to do some preventative maintenance, we would recommend the installation of an ice and water shield in the affected valley, and horizontally along the roof’s edge for several feet on each side of the valley.

 Call Texas Star Roofing, and we’ll make sure you don’t have any ice dams in your gutter, and we’ll let you know what gutter shield options we have available.